cicibauer/personal-website/content/publication/fisher2016time.md

 # Is this a selected publication? (true/false)
 selected = true

-title = "Time series modeling of pathogen-specific disease probabilities with incomplete data."
+title = "Time series modeling of pathogen-specific disease probabilities with incomplete data"

 # Date first published.
 date = "2016-07-05"